HarrisonWismer/RadialProfile/README.md

 7. Click Run

 ## Interaction:
-Upon successfully running the program through the GUI, a Napari Viewer with the first scene contained in the .LIF file should appear.
+Upon successfully running the program through the GUI, a Napari Viewer with the first scene contained in the image file should appear.

 The general workflow is as follows: